tobytwigger/laravel-job-status/docs/docs/enable-tracking.md

 By default, we only track the jobs that you tell us to.
 To track all jobs, set `track_anonymous` to `true` in your [config](./config.md).

+!!! warning
+    Care should be taken when tracking all jobs.
+Any job must use `\Illuminate\Queue\InteractsWithQueue` in order to work, and some jobs fail.
+Care should be taken tracking anonymous jobs until we've ironed out any potential issues.

 To make the results and debugging easier, we recommend setting up your job as below with some extra data and giving it access to features such as two-way communication.

 ## Basic Setup